Spudos/PP4/README.md

 - Ipad air
 - Iphone 12

-In addition, using chrome dev tools, the website was checked to ensure that it was fully responsive from a widthj of 320px upwards.
+In addition, using chrome dev tools, the website was checked to ensure that it was fully responsive from a width of 320px upwards.

 No issues were identified during these tests.